(Updated for 2024)

 Are you willing to take part in the effort to bring first-rate healthcare to people who usually don’t have the regular opportunity to see a doctor or other healthcare provider?

-When choosing a project, there are a few things that you need to consider, such as the actual program costs, which can be minimized by selecting a high-quality, affordable organization such as Volunteering Solutions or Agape Volunteers or by fundraising for your trip on Volunteer Forever.
-The Volunteering Solutions medical volunteer projects are especially affordable, with several placements available at less than $300 for one week (please note there is also a $225 application fee).
+When choosing a project, there are a few things that you need to consider, such as the actual program costs, which can be minimized by selecting a high-quality, affordable organization such as International Volunteer HQ (IVHQ).
+IVHQ medical programs are especially affordable, with placements starting at just $20 per day.
+Their programs are also extremely popular, with 3,000 volunteer who join their medical volunteer program each year.
+IVHQ is able to accommodate pre-medical, nursing, and medical students in their programs along with qualified health professionals.

-To start, consider creating a general list of countries where you’d be interested in volunteering abroad.
+Also, consider creating a general list of countries where you’d be interested in volunteering or interning abroad.
 When creating this list, you should do a bit of research into the costs of living or visiting the country, the costs and availability of a visa for the length of time you want to stay, and why that country stands out for you.
+For example Projects Abroad offers projects around the global including medical programs in Cambodia, nursing programs in Nepal, and dentistry programs in Mexico, while specialist organizations such as African Impact focus on medical volunteer projects and internships in Africa and Involvement Volunteers International have deep experience with public health programs in the South Pacific.

 Next, you should make a list of the qualities that are necessary or desired in a volunteer abroad project, such as the ability to work with a local medical professional or the ability to work on your own medical specialty.